 They were quite suggestive that since I had made an error, the Commander, driving, of course, must be compensated for the infraction.
 The Natural Law Of Propina strikes for the third time in 12 hours.
 I went to my special reserves for this payment—girly magazines for everyone.

 There are a lot of friendly hotels in San Carlos.
 Still, if you are looking for one at a convenient location near the city proper and the beach, you should not miss out on Casa Magdalena Bed and Breakfast embodied with a quaint homie hacienda vibe.
 It already comes with free Wi-Fi, parking, breakfast, and a serene quiet environment near excellent sightseeing facilities.

-Don’t forget to purchase bug repellent if you plan on camping anywhere along the coast.
+Don’t forget to purchase bug repellent if you plan camping anywhere along the coast.
 If you drive through Guaymas at night, look for the Chevy police truck and expect a friendly visit with the local welcoming committee.

 You may either stay in San Carlos or Guaymas.
 San Carlos is about 5k off the main highway before you reach Guaymas.
-The road splits about 10k outside of Guaymas, well-marked with a large sign pointing at San Carlos.
+The road splits about 10k outside Guaymas, well-marked with a large sign pointing at San Carlos.